Local Usage¶

 input |

-Filepath for Bruker .d file containing TSF or TDF file or directory containing multiple Bruker .d files. |
+Filepath for one or more Bruker *.d directories containing TSF or TDF file or directory containing multiple Bruker *.d directories. |

 outdir |

 Path to folder in which to write output file(s).
-Default = none |
+Defaults to the input directory path. |

 mode |

-Choose whether export to spectra in “raw” or “centroid” formats.
+Choose whether export to spectra in “raw”, “centroid”, or “profile” formats.
 Defaults to “centroid”. |

 compression |